sdb317/WebAppTemplate/ReadMe.md

 The above assumes msxsl.exe is installed.

+Once the Postgres functions have been created, they can be loaded into the database wit `python app\python\manage.py executesqlscripts`.

 ## Project Standards for RESTapi's

 This document describes the standards to be applied for **all** RESTapi development.
 It aims to provide a consistent and intuitive interface between client & server applications.